Maternity and Parental Leave in Kuwait

 • It is illegal to terminate a woman during maternity leave or because of pregnancy.

-• Female workers can also take up to 4 months unpaid leave for childcare (once in their career).
+• Female workers can take up to 4 months unpaid leave for childcare (once in their career).

 When does it apply?